Isaadahmed2/Isaadahmed2/README.md

-# Welcome to [Saad Ahmed]'s GitHub Profile! 👋
+# Welcome to Saad Ahmed's GitHub Profile! 👋

 Hey there!
 Welcome to my GitHub profile.
-I'm [Saad Ahmed], a [AI Developer].
+I'm Saad Ahmed, a AI Developer.
 Here you'll find a variety of projects I've worked on, ranging from personal projects to contributions in open source.

 ## 🌱 Currently Learning